Demisexuality: Primary and secondary sexual attraction model

 After secondary sexual attraction is developed, demisexuals are not only aroused by personality traits.
-They also may or may not experience arousal or desire based on the physical traits of the persons they already experience secondary sexual attraction towards.
+They also may or may not experience arousal or desire based on the physical traits of the persons with whom they have already experienced secondary sexual attraction towards.

 Common misconceptions and sexual activities

-A common misconception is that demisexual individuals cannot engage in casual sex.
-It is important to note that being demisexual refers to how an individual experiences sexual attraction; it does not describe a choice or an action, but describes a feeling instead.
+A misconception is that demisexual individuals cannot engage in casual sex.
+Demisexuality refers to how an individual experiences sexual attraction; it does not describe a choice or an action, but describes a feeling instead.
 While it is common for demisexuals to not desire sex without feeling sexually attracted to the other person, this is not required to be considered demisexual.
 Many demisexuals may choose to engage in casual sex even without experiencing sexual attraction towards their sexual partner.

-Demisexuals do experience aesthetic attraction and can have an aesthetic preference.
-An aesthetic attraction is an attraction to another person's appearance that is not connected to any sexual or romantic desire; it is so called because of its similarity to other aesthetic desires.

-Demisexuals can be attracted to fictional characters.
-Demisexuals can also be attracted to a character played by an actor but experience no attraction towards the actor when out of character.

 Attitudes towards sex

-Demisexual, gray-asexual and asexual individuals (all included under the "ace umbrella") often use the terms favorable, neutral or indifferent, averse, or repulsed to describe how they feel about sex.
-Nonetheless, these terms can be used by anyone, regardless of if they are asexual spectrum or not.
+Some demisexual, gray-asexual and asexual individuals (all included under the "ace umbrella") use the terms favorable, neutral or indifferent, averse, or repulsed to describe how they feel about sex.
+Nonetheless, these terms can be used by anyone, regardless of whether they are on the asexual spectrum or not.